How to read a CSV file in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and handles deployment for you.
-It turns your ideas into fully functional applications.
+It will write the code, test for errors, and deploy your application for you.
 Start building with Replit.